FedericoCinus/website/_pages/about.md

 ## About

-Hi, I’m Federico, a Ph.D. candidate in Data Science at Sapienza University, Rome, and a researcher at the CENTAI Institute.
+Hi, I’m Federico, a researcher at the CENTAI Institute in Torino.
+I hold a Ph.D. in Data Science from Sapienza University of Rome.
 My research focuses on modeling, detecting, and mitigating harmful phenomena on social media, including polarization, echo chambers, and coordinated campaigns.

-Currently, I’m exploring innovative methods to fine-tune large language models (LLMs) using social reinforcement learning, where reward mechanisms are influenced by stochastic dynamic processes on graphs.
-My work also investigates how LLMs leverage internal concepts for unsupervised tasks, optimize opinion dynamics within the FJ model, and detect coordinated inauthentic behavior across multiple platforms.
+Additionally, I’m exploring innovative methods to fine-tune large language models (LLMs) using social reinforcement learning, where reward mechanisms are shaped by stochastic dynamic processes on graphs.
+My work also investigates how to optimize opinion dynamics within the Friedkin–Johnsen (FJ) model and detect coordinated inauthentic behavior across multiple platforms.

 ---